Help us improve your experience.

 V+ terminal

 8. Connect each power supply to the power sources.
-Secure power source cables to the power supplies by screwing the ring lugs attached to the cables to the appropriate terminals by using the screw from the terminals (see Figure 5).
+Secure the power source cables to the power supplies by screwing the ring lugs attached to the cables to the appropriate terminals by using the screw from the terminals (see Figure 7).

-Figure 5: Securing Ring Lugs to the Terminals on the QFX5130-32CD DC Power Supply Securing Ring Lugs to the Terminals on the QFX5130-32CD DC Power Supply
+Figure 7: Secure Ring Lugs to the Terminals on the QFX5130 DC Power Supply Secure Ring Lugs to the Terminals on the QFX5130 DC Power Supply

-The QFX5130-32CD Switch is designed to operate with a DC power supply that has a single, non-redundant, feed input.
-For source redundancy, two DC power supplies must be installed in the QFX5130 Switch; connect source (A) to one power supply and connect source (B) to the second power supply.
+The QFX5130 Switch operates with a DC power supply that has a single, non-redundant feed input.
+For source redundancy, you must install two DC power supplies in the QFX5130 Switch—connect source (A) to one power supply and connect source (B) to the second power supply.
 This configuration provides the commonly deployed A/B feed redundancy for the system.

 CAUTION: